 Look at this time as an opportunity; you can use it as a chance to purge your life and your home of all that unnecessary junk that has been weighing you down.
 It’s time to get ruthless here – anything you throw away will ultimately make your move lighter and easier, so you have a brilliant motivation to throw away that stack of workbooks from when you were in seventh grade, or that broken microwave you kept ‘just in case’.

 Often, the move-in date for your new house and the move-out date for your old house will be relatively close together.
 This may help financially, but will do nothing for your stress levels when it comes to getting everything moved over!
 It’s worth looking at Easy Access Self Storage here; you can take boxes out of your old house and keep them safe until you’re ready to bring them across.
-Spreading out the process of moving into smaller, easier chunks can stop it feeling overwhelming, and Storage can be a fantastic waystation to help this happen.
+Spreading out the process of moving into smaller, easier chunks can stop it feeling overwhelming, and self storage in London can be a fantastic way to help this happen.

 Forward Your Mail